MIDL-Conference/midl-website-2021/pages/index.md

 -->
 {{ youtube('yqJyFJS3oY0') }}

+{{ youtube('POKlkkH14Uc') }}

 A big thank you to everyone who attended MIDL 2021 virtually in Lübeck, Germany!
 We hope to see many of you at [MIDL 2022 in Zürich](https://2022.midl.io).

 All [papers, posters and presentations](/program.html) are now freely available online.
+Recordings of all sessions, including the keynotes, the industry and sponsor events as well as the virtual gala event, are available on [YouTube](https://www.youtube.com/c/MIDLSociety).

 Until the end of July, the virtual conference venue can still be explored in [Gather.Town](https://2021.midl.io/gather).